PrEP

-HIV can be transmitted through the blood, sexual fluids (semen, preseminal fluid, or vaginal fluid) or breast milk of an HIV-infected person.
+HIV can be transmitted through the blood, sexual fluids (semen, preseminal fluid, rectal fluid, or vaginal fluid) or breast milk of an HIV-infected person.
 People can get HIV one of these fluids enters the body by way of the mucous membranes (the soft, moist skin found in any opening of the body) or the bloodstream.

-The virus can be passed during unprotected vaginal, anal or oral sex with a HIV-infected person.
+The virus can be passed during vaginal, anal or oral sex with a HIV-infected person.
 An HIV-infected mother can transmit HIV to her infant during pregnancy, delivery or while breastfeeding.
 People can also become infected with HIV when using injection drugs through sharing needles and other equipment (or works) including cookers and cottons with someone who is infected.

 No. HIV is not transmitted by day-to-day contact in social settings, schools or in the workplace.
 You cannot be infected by shaking someone’s hand, by hugging someone, by using the same toilet or drinking from the same glass as an HIV-positive person, playing sports with or by being exposed to coughing or sneezing by anyone living with HIV.
 There is no evidence that HIV is spread through kissing.
 So you should not be fearful of interacting with persons who are living with the disease.